baruchiro/UnitTests-TDD-Refactor-Workshop/cpp/README.md

-# C++ version of Gilded Rose refactoring kata
+# C++ version of Gilded Rose refactoring kata and some other stuff

-## Introduction
-The C++ version of the Gilded Rose refactoring kata is available in four variants using different test frameworks:

-* Google Test framework
-  1. Traditional unit test with the [Googletest](https://github.com/google/googletest) test framework in the `test/cpp_googletest_unittest` folder.

-The `GildedRose.cc` file, i.e. the code under test, is identical in all four variants.
+# Gilded Rose is based on material found here: https://github.com/emilybache/GildedRose-Refactoring-Kata

 ## Prerequisites
 * CMake version >= 3.13
-* C++ compiler that support C++11
+* C++ compiler that supports C++11

 ## How to build and run tests in a terminal